-8.2 Asynchronous program execution
+8.2 Asynchronous Program Execution

-The ASCII BASIC program runs completely independent of the PLC ladder program.
+The ASCII BASIC program runs completely independent of the OCS/RCS ladder program.
 The ASCII BASIC program begins execution at the first program line (the line number with the smallest value) and continues executing as the BASIC instructions direct the program flow.
-The PLC ladder program begin executions with the first rung of ladder logic and continue through the entire ladder, manipulating its I/O point and registers as directed by the ladder program.
+The OCS/RCS ladder program begins execution with the first rung of ladder logic and continues through the entire ladder, manipulating it's I/O point and registers as directed by the ladder program.